EcoChem-OSU/MS_Rtool/patRoon_workflow/README.md

 Description
 -----------
 Suspect analysis workflow using XCMS for peak picking and performing annotation using divers tools (formula, MS2 library matching, Metfrag).
-Retention time Suspect false positive annotation are check using a retention time relationship with the logKow.

 Getting started
 ----------------